hmunye/tcp/tcp-core/README.md

 ## Limitations

-This implementation currently omits several features and behaviors, including:
+This currently omits, but is not limited to, the following features and behaviors:

 - Handling of buffered application data (currently buffered, not drained)
 - No zero-window probing